Achievable logoAchievable logo

 Quantity B: The median of a list of 9 numbers that has a minimum of 5 and a maximum of 15

-Again, the answer is D. But do you know why?
+Again, the answer is D. Why?

 (spoiler)